qwertphobia/metadata-manipulation-tool/README.md

 ```python3 ./main.py -f <filepath>``` for python script or ```./main.py -f <filepath>``` (the shebang/hashbang line only works for linux systems, as only #!/usr/bin/env python3 works there. i implemented that so i can develop easier without doing python3 repetively. this will be fixed.)

 ```./main<ext> -f <filepath>``` for executable file

+**Links**

+This project is also available on codeberg.org.
+Codeberg is awesome.